arthursn/transformation-diagrams/README.md

 ![Fe-1%Mn-0.1%Mn diagrams](img/Fe-1Mn-01C_diagrams.png)

 Plot phase fraction for a thermal cycle specified by `-Tini`, `-t`, and `-phi` parameters:

-> **DISCLAIMER**: Calculation of phase fractions doesn't take into account how a phase transformation affect the austenite composition and therefore might affect the subsequent phase transformations.
-Use this model at your own risk.

 ```bash
 # Run directly from the shell